 This is a default assignment mode.
 If you are not specifying [Enable Advanced Settings], this mode is used. - "Assign profile also to unchanged portions" This setting is executed on a node regardless of whether the node settings match or mismatch the profile settings.
 Note, however, that it is not applicable for "OS settings" and "RAID settings."
-This mode can be specified regardless of the power status of the server (from ISM 3.0.0.010 or later).
+This mode can be specified regardless of the power status of the server.
 Note the following: - If the setting that includes BIOS settings is specified while the power is on, the settings will be assigned after the next server restart. - This mode can be used only on servers with iRMC S4 (version 9.xx or earlier) or iRMC S6 or later. - "Hot Profile Assignment (with node power remaining on)"